Columbus, Indiana has quick and easy access for transportation and logistics. We are an 11 hour drive to nearly 65% of US Population.

 Overall State Business Environment

-- Indiana ranks 1st in the Midwest and 9th nationally in the Tax Foundation’s 2018 Business Tax Climate Index.
+- Indiana ranks first in the Midwest and 9th nationally in the Tax Foundation’s 2018 Business Tax Climate Index.

 - Indiana ranks 5th in the nation (#1 in the Midwest) in Chief Executive magazine’s annual “Best & Worst States” 2017 survey.